JavaZakariae/Linux-commands/README.md

 - Archiving and compressing (`gzip`) in one command: using the `-z` option, `tar -czvf demo.tar file1 file2 dir1`
 - Decompressing (`gunzip`) and extracting the archive in one command: using the `-x` option, `tar -xvzf demo.tar.gz`

+## grep command

+- Globally search a regular expression and print it, global regular expression print, global regular expression parser.
+- `locate` and `find` help to find required files and directories, `grep` command help to find content within the file.
+- Syntax: `grep <pattern> filname`, and it will print all matched lines.
+- `grep someword filname1.txt filname2.txt`: look for the pattern in the given files.
+- `grep someword *`: look for the pattern in the current directory and not in the sub-directories, to ignore case we should use the `-i` option, `--color` to display the result in a colored form.
+- `grep someword -c *`: to print how much time the pattern is found.
+- `grep someword -n *`: to print the lines number where the pattern is found.
+- `grep someword -l *`: to print only the file names where the pattern is found.
+- `grep someword -v *`: to print the lines where the pattern is not found.
+- `grep -w 'word1' *`: will search for the exact word, `aword100` will not be valid, only `word1` will be a correct awnser.
+- Display before, after and surrounding lines including search result: `-A` means After, `-B` means Before, `-C` means Before and After. `grep 'word1' -B3 *`